getpinga/fossbilling-epp-fr/README.md

 First, download this repository which contains the AFNIC.php file.
 After successfully downloading the repository, move the AFNIC.php file into the `[FOSSBilling]/library/Registrar/Adapter` directory.

+On lines 311 and 312 you will need to put a hardcoded contact ID  for transfer requests.
+There is no way currently to pass it via FOSSBilling.
+Just replace the {{ admin }} and {{ tech }} with the chosen contact ID.

 ## 3. Activate the Domain Registrar Module:

 Within FOSSBilling, go to **System -> Domain Registration -> New Domain Registrar** and activate the new domain registrar.